OoriData/Toolio/README.md

 It's a good example of how tool-calling can pretty easily go wrong.
 As LLMs get more and more capable this should become more reliable.
 It may well be that top-end LLMs such as OpenAI's GPT and Anthropic's Claude would be able to handle this case, but of course you can't run these privately on MLX.

+# Write your own tools

+Study the examples in the `pylib/tools` directory to see how easy it is.

 # LLM-specific flows

 LLMs actually get trained for tool calling, and sometimes get trained to expect different patterns.
 Toolio supports some flags for adapting the tool flow based on the LLM you're using on the server.

+For notes on more models see https://github.com/OoriData/Toolio/wiki/Notes-on-how-MLX-models-handle-tool%E2%80%90calling

 # Python client